enkidevs/curriculum/mongodb/intro/aggregation-iii/aggregation-with-mod.md

 }
 ```

-In the example above, we used the `$mod` to calculate how many spells each pokemon has to cast to evolve into a better version of itself.
+In the example above, we used the `$mod` to calculate how many spells each pokémon has to cast to evolve into a better version of itself.

 ---
 ## Practice